DestyNova/pitcher/README.md

 The apps are:

-* Incremental piano, which exercises your estimation of pitch height.
+* Quick pitch, which exercises your estimation of pitch chroma under time pressure,
+    * Select a target note, then hit the `x` key produce a random note and either `x` again (quickly!) to confirm that it matches the target note, or wait for the button to go green if not.
+    * Hit the `n` key to jump to the next note in the circle of fourths
+    * Increase the "notes in chord" value above 1 to increase the difficulty by playing multiple notes simultaneously.
+I found it difficult to answer quickly even with just two notes.
-* Quick pitch, which exercises your estimation of pitch chroma, and
+* Incremental piano, which exercises your estimation of pitch height AND pitch chroma, and
 * Pitch test, which tests you on a series of random notes with no feedback until the end, where you can see your mean absolute semitone error and results for each note.

 Try it [here](https://pitcher.overto.eu)!